Hollie Doyle: Career

 Doyle rode her first Group race winner on 9 July 2020 on Dame Malliot in the Princess of Wales's Stakes on the July Course at Newmarket.
 In the same month she was appointed as a retained jockey for owner Imad Al Sagar, and in August won the Rose of Lancaster Stakes on Extra Elusive for her new retainer.
 It was Doyle's second Group race win.
 On 29 August 2020 Doyle rode five winners in one day at Windsor Racecourse, making her the first female jockey to win five races on the same card in Britain.
 On 14 October 2020 Doyle rode her 117th winner of the season, breaking the female jockeys' record she set in 2019.
 On 17 October 2020, Doyle became the first female jockey to ride a winner on Champions Day at Ascot, when she steered Trueshan to victory in the Long Distance Cup.
+This was followed by a win in the Champions Sprint on Glen Shiel, trained by Archie Watson for whom Doyle rides as stable jockey.
+It was Doyle's first Group 1 win, and also a first Group 1 for Watson.

-This was followed by her first Group 1, winning the Champions Sprint on Glen Shiel.
-Doyle finished the season fourth in the Flat Jockeys' Championship, the highest-ever ranking for a woman.
+Doyle finished the season fourth in the flat jockeys' championship, which at the time was the highest ranking for a woman.
 In early November, she made her debut at the Breeders' Cup, riding Mighty Gurkha in the Breeders' Cup Juvenile Turf Sprint and getting her first ride for Aidan O'Brien on the undercard.